marmanis/yooreeka/README.md

 ______________________________________________________________________________

-You are ready to run book examples!!!
+You are ready to run the examples!!!

 Note: Within the BeanShell you will have command history.
 So, if you typed something and you would like to repeat it the command with different argument